lgeorget/KayrebtExtractor/README.md

 I'll change it for version 1.0.)

 The last version pushed to repo is not guaranteed to compile.
-You should checkout tag "compilable" for an almost-stable version.
+You should checkout tag "compilable" if it exists for an almost-stable version.
 Then, running `make` should leave you with a plugin, by the name of `myplugin.so` or whatever the value of `EXEC` in the Makefile is.
 This .so file is the GCC plugin, handle with care.